ProgrammationMultiThread/TP-concurrence/README.md

-# Concurrent Multithreaded Programming – Practical Session (TP)
+# Concurrent Multithreaded Programming – Introduction to concurrency (TP)

 This repository contains the **starter code and exercises** for the first hands-on session (*Travaux Pratiques*) of the *[Programmation Concurrente en Multi-Threads](https://github.com/ProgrammationMultiThread/)* course at **Nantes Université**.